Choose the health content that’s right for you, and get it delivered right in your inbox.

 - Provide access to a full range of pediatric surgical specialists, pediatric medical subspecialists, pediatric ophthalmologists, and pediatric anesthesiologists

-Currently, in the state of Florida there is no official Level IV designation, but here at Florida Hospital weve taken the initiative and made all of our Level III NICUs meet or exceed the requirements for Level IV while we continue to lobby the state legislature to change the law, said Dr. Wadhawan.
+In some states, like Florida, there are not any NICUs with official Level IV designation.
+But here at AdventHealth, we've taken the initiative and made all of our Level III NICUs meet or exceed the requirements for Level IV while we continue to lobby the state legislature to change the law.

 The additional requirements for Level IV are like the previous levels in that they must be capable of doing what the lower levels do but with the following differences: